maryvilledev/cnvm/README.md

     - Microsoft Azure
     - Digital Ocean
   - They can live anywhere literally as long as they can see each other over the network (details below)
-- Vagrant installed on your workstation (current version required: 1.7.4)
-- git installed on your workstation
 - About 40 minutes of clock time (varies based on internet speeds and computing resources)
 - <b>NOTE:</b> this project currently leverages highly experimental code and local forks - we will incorporate the mainstream changes as the functionality surfaces in the community.